The Inspiration of Urbnspice Series

 Our extended family included many aunts and uncles, cousins and friends.
 One of my Mom’s sisters is aptly named Rose and she was famous for bringing her famous Poppy Seed Cake to every family gathering.
 We all looked forward to having a little slice of this heavenly cake.

 I was lucky enough to have lunch with both my Little Mom and my Aunt Rose the last time I visited family in Ontario.
 We chatted about many things, including my favourite food memories when I was growing up, including her famous cake.
 I told her it is still fresh in my mind how delicious it was.
 My Aunt is now 92 years old and no longer bakes as she once did.
 I think everyone in our family at one time or another has asked her for this recipe and she was reluctant to share it just then and would always say, “one day.”
 Over lunch, she thrilled me by saying that she would be pleased to share the recipe with me.
 True to her word, she recited the recipe line by line to my sister over the phone (I had already flown back home by then).
 She even shared all of the little notes and tips that she had scribbled into the margins of her recipe.
 In honour of this lovely woman and her treasured recipe that she generously shared with me, I named this cheesecake – Lavender Rose.
 It is a pretty little cheesecake, just like my Aunt Rose.

 Lavender Rose Mini Cheesecakes

 CHEF TALK: This cake is unique and decadent; therefore, I like to make tiny cheesecakes for this recipe.
-For a bridal shower, I used a cheesecake tray that has 12 separate wells (each well is approximately 1 1/2 inch to 2 inch in diameter).
-For a wedding, I use 3 inch cake rings and decorate each individually with miniature roses and lavender as shown.
+For a bridal shower, I used a cheesecake tray that has 12 separate wells (each well is approximately 1 1/2 inch to 2 inches in diameter).
+For a wedding, I use 3-inch cake rings and decorate each individually with miniature roses and lavender as shown.